koordinates/dojo/trunk/docscripts/README.txt

 The various pieces
 ------------------

 * parser.php runs through all of the files and searches for patterns.
-It can do everything except handle polymorphism properly.
+It can do all basic functionality.
 * parser.php creates a bunch of JSON files (stored in the json directory)
-* dojo.doc has three important functions
+* dojo.doc has four important functions
 ** functionNames loads the list function names from the function_names object ** getMeta grabs the meta information for a function from a JSON object ** getSrc grabs the source from a stored file